 Other risk factors for blood clotting include temporary immobilisation including air travel of greater than 4 hours, particularly in women with other risk factors.
 Consult your doctor if you plan to air travel for greater than 4 hours.

-Consult your doctor if you develop high blood pressure while taking ROSALEE - you may be told to stop taking it.
+Consult your doctor if you develop high blood pressure while taking this medicine - you may need to stop taking it.

 If you become pregnant while taking this medicine, tell your doctor immediately.